How to Hire Great Engineers in the Age of LLMs

 Latin America vs. Eastern Europe

-Eastern Europe has long been a go to for tech outsourcing, known for its deep technical expertise in complex fields like AI and blockchain.
-However, the primary challenge is the significant time zone difference, which can be 6 to 9 hours ahead of the U.S., creating collaboration hurdles.
-For companies that prioritize real time, agile workflows, Latin America’s aligned time zones are a decisive advantage.
-While both regions offer cost savings of 40-70% compared to the U.S., Latin America often provides a larger and more rapidly growing talent pool, making it ideal for scaling teams quickly.
+Eastern Europe has long been popular for tech outsourcing, known for deep technical expertise in AI and blockchain.
+The primary challenge is the time zone gap, typically six to nine hours ahead of the U.S., which creates collaboration hurdles.
+For companies that prioritize real time, agile workflows, Latin America's aligned time zones are a decisive advantage.
+Both regions offer cost savings of 40% to 70% compared to the U.S., but Latin America provides a larger and more rapidly growing talent pool, making it better suited for scaling teams quickly.

 Latin America vs. Asia

-Asia, particularly India, offers an immense talent pool at a lower cost.
-However, the 10+ hour time difference poses substantial communication and project management challenges.
-This can lead to delays and a less integrated team culture.
-Latin America’s key advantages are its time zone alignment and strong cultural similarity to the U.S., which lead to smoother collaboration and higher project success rates.
-For businesses that value seamless integration and real time problem solving, the nearshore benefits of Latin America often outweigh the cost advantages of Asian markets.
+Asia, particularly India, offers an immense talent pool at lower cost.
+But the 10+ hour time difference creates substantial communication and project management challenges, often leading to delays and a less integrated team culture.
+Latin America's advantages are time zone alignment and cultural similarity, which lead to smoother collaboration and higher project success rates.
+For businesses that value seamless integration and real time problem solving, the nearshore benefits of Latin America typically outweigh the cost advantages of Asian markets.

 Operational Excellence: Infrastructure, Security, and Compliance

-A successful nearshoring strategy depends on more than just talent.
+A successful nearshoring strategy depends on more than talent.
 The operational environment, from digital infrastructure to legal compliance, is critical.

 Infrastructure and Security

-Latin America has made significant investments in its tech infrastructure.
-Major hubs boast reliable, high speed internet, and the region is seeing continued growth in data centers and cloud services.
-Countries like Chile and Uruguay are noted for their modern internet infrastructure and stable political systems, providing the security and connectivity that businesses need.
-The region’s public key infrastructure (PKI) market is also expanding rapidly, signaling a strong commitment to digital security and data protection.
+Latin America has made significant investments in tech infrastructure.
+Major hubs have reliable, high speed internet, and the region continues to see growth in data centers and cloud services.
+Countries like Chile and Uruguay stand out for modern internet infrastructure and stable political systems.
+The region's public key infrastructure (PKI) market is also expanding rapidly, signaling commitment to digital security and data protection.

 Navigating Payroll and Entity Setup

 Hiring internationally introduces complexities around payroll, taxes, and local labor laws.
-Each country has its own set of rules, from mandatory 13th month salaries in Brazil to specific profit sharing requirements in Mexico.
+Each country has its own rules, from mandatory 13th month salaries in Brazil to specific profit sharing requirements in Mexico.

 Companies have two main options:

-1. Establish a Local Legal Entity: This involves registering your company in the host country, which provides full control but can be a slow and expensive process, often taking 3 to 6 months and costing thousands in legal fees.
+1. Establish a Local Legal Entity: Register your company in the host country for full control.
+This is slow and expensive, often taking three to six months and costing thousands in legal fees.

-2. Partner with an Employer of Record (EOR): An EOR acts as the legal employer on your behalf, managing all local payroll, taxes, benefits, and compliance.
-This model allows companies to hire talent in weeks instead of months, completely avoiding the administrative burden of setting up a local entity.
+2. Partner with an Employer of Record (EOR): An EOR acts as the legal employer on your behalf, managing local payroll, taxes, benefits, and compliance.
+This model allows companies to hire in weeks, completely avoiding the burden of entity setup.

-For most startups and scaling companies, partnering with an EOR or a nearshore specialist is the most efficient and compliant way to build a team in Latin America.
+For most startups and scaling companies, partnering with an EOR or nearshore specialist is the most efficient and compliant path.

 The Strategic Advantage of Nearshoring

-Hiring Latin America tech talent isn’t just about filling a role.
-It’s a strategic business decision that delivers powerful advantages in cost, collaboration, and quality.
+Hiring Latin America tech talent isn't just about filling a role.
+It's a strategic business decision that delivers advantages in cost, collaboration, and quality.

 The Unbeatable Time Zone Advantage

-One of the most significant benefits of working with Latin America tech talent is time zone alignment.
-Unlike offshore hubs in Asia or Eastern Europe, Latin America operates on a similar clock to the U.S. This means no more 3 a.m. meetings or 24 hour delays in communication.
+One of the most significant benefits is time zone alignment.
+Unlike offshore hubs in Asia or Eastern Europe, Latin America operates on a similar clock to the U.S. No more 3 a.m. meetings or 24 hour communication delays.
 Your nearshore team works when you do, allowing for real time collaboration, quick problem solving, and a truly integrated team culture.
-It’s a game changer for agile development and fast paced projects.

 Incredible Quality at a Compelling Cost

-Hiring in Latin America is incredibly cost effective.
 Companies often see salary and labor costs that are 50% to 70% lower than what they would pay for equivalent talent in the United States.
-This isn’t about sacrificing quality for savings.
-You get access to highly skilled, senior level developers while significantly optimizing your budget and extending your runway.
-It’s a high return on investment proposition that allows you to scale your team faster (see our Revinate case study for a real world example).
+This isn't about sacrificing quality.
+You get access to highly skilled, senior level developers while significantly optimizing your budget.
+It's a high ROI proposition that lets you scale faster (see the Revinate case study for a real world example).

 Navigating Challenges and Finding Success

-While the opportunities are immense, hiring internationally comes with potential challenges.
-A smart strategy is key to navigating them effectively.
+The opportunities are immense, but hiring internationally comes with challenges.
+A smart strategy is key.

 Common Hiring Challenges

-Companies new to hiring Latin America tech talent can face a few hurdles:
+Companies new to hiring Latin America tech talent face a few hurdles:

-• Navigating Local Labor Laws: Each country has unique employment regulations, tax laws, and compliance requirements that can be complex to manage.
+• Navigating Local Labor Laws: Each country has unique employment regulations, tax laws, and compliance requirements.

-• Fierce Competition for Top Talent: The best engineers in Latin America are in high demand, not just from U.S. companies but also from a booming local startup scene.
+• Fierce Competition for Top Talent: The best engineers are in high demand from both U.S. companies and a booming local startup scene.

-• Inconsistent Talent Quality: While the region has world class engineers, the talent pool is not uniform.
-The rapid growth of the tech sector means that skill levels and experience can vary widely, making rigorous vetting essential to separate top performers from less experienced candidates.
+• Inconsistent Talent Quality: The talent pool is not uniform.
+Rapid sector growth means skill levels vary widely, making rigorous vetting essential.

-• Language and Communication Nuances: Although many developers in major tech hubs have strong English skills, proficiency is not universal.
-Beyond language, differing cultural communication styles can lead to misunderstandings if not managed with awareness and clear protocols.
+• Language and Communication Nuances: Many developers in major tech hubs have strong English skills, but proficiency is not universal.
+Cultural communication styles can differ too, requiring clear protocols.

 Best Practices for Hiring and Integration

-1. Offer Competitive Compensation: While cost effective for U.S. companies, salaries should be competitive for the local market.
-For about 87% of engineers, pay is the number one factor in a job search.
-Pair a strong salary with good benefits and clear opportunities for career growth.
+1. Offer Competitive Compensation: While cost effective for U.S. companies, salaries should be competitive locally.
+For about 87% of engineers, pay is the top factor in a job search.
+Pair strong salary with good benefits and clear career growth.

-3. Integrate Your Distributed Team Thoughtfully: Success doesn’t stop at the hire.
-Foster an inclusive culture by establishing clear communication protocols, using collaborative tools like Slack, and investing in virtual team building activities to bridge geographical divides.
+3. Integrate Your Distributed Team Thoughtfully: Success doesn't stop at the hire.
+Establish clear communication protocols, use collaborative tools, and invest in virtual team building.
+Tips on building culture in remote tech teams can make a real difference.

-4. Partner with a Nearshore Specialist: Navigating international hiring, payroll, and compliance can be complex.
-Partnering with a specialist can eliminate these headaches.
-Here’s how to build a nearshore development partnership.
-Platforms like Mismo connect you with the top 1% of pre vetted developers from across Latin America.
-They handle everything from sourcing and vetting to HR and payroll, allowing you to build your dream team 3x faster and with far less administrative burden (see our Remote Employees Taxes guide for key compliance nuances).
-A dedicated partner with on the ground expertise is often the secret to success.
+4. Partner with a Nearshore Specialist: Navigating international hiring, payroll, and compliance is complex.
+A specialist eliminates these headaches.
+Platforms like Mismo connect you with the top 1% of pre-vetted developers, handling everything from sourcing to HR and payroll.
+A dedicated partner with on the ground expertise is often the difference between a smooth launch and months of friction.

 Frequently Asked Questions